-4. Connect to your inventory and fulfillment management software
+4. Connect to your inventory and fulfilment management software

-Retail fulfillment of Instagram Shopping orders is done through the Commerce Manager.
-Here is where brands fulfill orders, ship orders, mark items as shipped, and resolve customer issues.
+Retail fulfilment of Instagram Shopping orders is done through the Commerce Manager.
+Here is where brands fulfil orders, ship orders, mark items as shipped, and resolve customer issues.

-There is an option in the ‘Commerce Manager’ to connect your inventory and fulfillment management partners and software so that fulfillment is done through them instead of the Commerce Manager.
+There is an option in the ‘Commerce Manager’ to connect your inventory and fulfilment management partners and software so that fulfilment is done through them instead of the Commerce Manager.

-Brands can streamline fulfillment across multiple sales channels by partnering with ShipBob for their omnichannel fulfillment needs, including Instagram Shopping.
+Brands can streamline fulfilment across multiple sales channels by partnering with ShipBob for their omnichannel fulfilment needs, including Instagram Shopping.

-In addition, brands can track inventory in real-time from a single dashboard with ShipBob, while saving time and money by having fulfillment experts handle their logistics.
+In addition, brands can track inventory in real-time from a single dashboard with ShipBob, while saving time and money by having fulfilment experts handle their logistics.

 “This year alone we introduced 17 new SKUs.
 We’re launching them on Target, Ulta, Amazon, and selling them DTC.